 When the drag is tightened, it applies more pressure to the drag washers.
 When it is loosened, it applies less pressure to the washers.

 The drag functions as a “buffer” between your reel and the catfish allowing “give”, which prevents the fishing line from breaking.
 This is what compensates for the difference between the break strength of the fishing line and the actual amount of pull being applied to the fishing line.

 If you are using 20 pound test line and catch a 1 pound catfish, the setting is not so important.

-If you are using 20 pound test line and catch a 100 pound fish then properly set (and used) drag system will make the difference between having it in the boat or it being the “one that got away”.
+If you are using a 20-pound test line and catch a 100-pound fish then a properly set (and used) drag system will make the difference between having it in the boat or it being the “one that got away”.

-Monofilament fishing line in 20 to 30 pound test is popular for catfish anglers.
-Look around at my photos and you’ll seen tons of pictures of fish that are well in excess of 20 pounds, many are double and triple that (or more).
+Monofilament fishing line in 20 to 30-pound test is popular for catfish anglers.
+Look around at my photos and you’ll see tons of pictures of fish that are well in excess of 20 pounds, many are double and triple that (or more).

-Proper drag settings and proper technique is what makes it possible to land fish that are heavier than the break strength of the fishing line.
+Proper drag settings and proper technique are what make it possible to land fish that are heavier than the break strength of the fishing line.

 Here is a bit of trivia for you……..